Relativistic reflection within an extended hot plasma geometry: Application to ESO 033-G002

-We find a good fit with $\chi^2_\mathrm{red} = 458.0/401 = 1.142$ and are able to reproduce the parameters in \Waltontwentyone.
-The only exception is that we obtain a higher hydrogen column density of the fully and partially covering absorbers, which is expected because we use the abundances \texttt{wilm} instead of \texttt{grsa}.
+We found a good fit with $\chi^2_\mathrm{red} = 458.0/401 = 1.142$ and we were able to reproduce the parameters in \Waltontwentyone.
+The only exception was that we obtained a higher hydrogen column density of the fully and partially covering absorbers, which was expected because we used the abundances \texttt{wilm} instead of \texttt{grsa}.

-We next relax the assumption on the lamp post by adding returning radiation and self-consistent ionization for an $\alpha$-disk density profile.
-The latter is especially important for a rapidly spinning black hole and a compact primary source \citep[][]{dauser2022}, which is the case for \esosource.
+Next, we relaxed the assumption on the lamp post by adding returning radiation and self-consistent ionization for an $\alpha$-disk density profile.
+The latter is especially important for a rapidly spinning BH and a compact primary source \citep[][]{dauser2022}, which is the case for \esosource.
 This model, \modellp, yields again a good description of the data ($\chi^2_\mathrm{red} = 458.8/401 = 1.144$, see Table~\ref{table:parameters_uncertainties_ext}).
 Including returning radiation, we find a larger upper limit on the height of the primary source, which increases from $2.0 \rg$ to $3.2 \rg$.
 The reason is that in the fit the increase in the source height, which decreases the energy shift, is compensated for by the contribution of returning radiation.
 The ionization gradient, as opposed to constant ionization, results in lower ionization of the disk overall.
 Instead of an average ionization of $\logxi = 3.10^{+0.27}_{-0.17}$, a maximum ionization\footnote{The maximum ionization of the $\alpha$-disk is at $\diskradius = (11/9)^2 \rin$.} is now $\logxi = 2.5^{+0.4}_{-0.5}$.
 The limit on disk density, \logdensity, increases inversely proportionally from $\logdensity < 17.7$ to $\logdensity < 18.3$.

 Overall, the updated model \modellp does not differ significantly from \modellpold.
 The ionization, \logxi, is the only parameter that is outside the confidence limit of the previous \modellpold.
 Therefore, \modellp will serve as a reference for comparison with the extended \relxill model from this work.